Aronnax9000/Aronnax9000.github.io/ChristmasOnChannel9.md

 John McClane you wouldn't understand

 Theo cut all of the phone lines
-Argyles safe though he needs more lines
+Argyle's safe though he needs more lines
 He's stuck unaware with a big teddy bear
 John McClane you wouldn't understand